Back to list

 • Is the loan more than you could ever manage?

 Some loans may be found in court to be ‘unjust’: eg if the bank gave you a loan which you could never really afford, the debt may be cancelled or reduced.
-Legal Advice, or Financial Counselling Advice will help here.
+Legal Advice or Financial Counselling Advice will help here.

 • Ombudsman Service may help

-If Hardship assistance is not offered, lodge an action with Finance Ombudsman Service to review the situation.
+If Hardship Assistance is not offered, lodge an action with Finance Ombudsman Service to review the situation.
 This also halts any legal action while your case is reviewed.

 WARNING